Project VR-190: Testing and development

 The VR-190 project was implemented at roughly same time, with high-altitude rockets with sealed warheads and life-support systems being tested.
 They also conducted flights with animal passengers in order to assess the combined effects of various factors that could also affect human passengers.
 Several suborbital flights with dogs were carried out: with R-1B and R-1V rockets (1951) - when dogs Dezik and Roma were the first animals in history to successfully complete sub-orbital spaceflight - with R-1D and R-1E rockets (1954-1957), R-1E rockets (1957-1960) and R-2A and R-5A rockets.

 According to official accounts, the project never reached the stage of human flight, and was canceled due to the lack of success in the late 1950s.
-Work refocused on creating orbital manned satellite Vostok.
+Work refocused on creating the orbital crewed capsule Vostok.

 The project was strictly kept secret, with designers, scientists, and even the dogs operating under pseudonyms.
 The first public information on the project became available in the 1980s and was of a purely theoretical nature.
 Its practical implementation and the first flight of the dogs on rockets was officially disclosed in 1991.